dromech/ddos_alarm/README.md

 Anomalous traffic patterns based on historical data

 Stop the Tool:
 Use Ctrl+C to gracefully stop the tool.
-Upon shutdown, cumulative performance metrics are logged to performance_metrics.txt.
+Upon shutdown, performance metrics are logged to a timestamped metrics file.

 Configuration:
 Adjust various parameters directly in the script: